liopeer/mlblog/content/posts/2025-05-04_dist_comm/index.md

 Let's harmonize some terms here, before we continue on how one can set up distributed data parallelism:
 1. *Number of Nodes*: A node is the same as a *computer* or a *machine*, it therefore refers to how many computers we use in parallel for our training.
 2. *World Size*: This is the number of processes that we run in parallel.
-This is independent of how many nodes we run training on, i.e. if we have 2 nodes and world size 8 we are most likely running 4 processes on each node (it could also be 3+5 or ny other combination, but let's assume we run equal numbers of processes on each node).
+This is independent of how many nodes we run training on, i.e. if we have 2 nodes and world size 8 we are most likely running 4 processes on each node (it could also be 3+5 or any other combination, but let's assume we run equal numbers of processes on each node).
 3. *Rank* or *Global Rank*: A specific process, which is identified by an integer between 0 and the world size.
 4. *Node Rank*: An integer between 0 and the total number of nodes, which uniquely identifies a node.
 5. *Local Rank*: The process number on a specific node, i.e. the modulus of the global rank with respect to the number of processes per node (local_rank = global_rank % processes_per_node, again assuming that all nodes have equal numbers of processes).